-The Ear, Nose and Throat Centers of Texas are pleased to offer their patients a full range of in-house diagnostic hearing evaluations that are tailored to each individuals need.
+The ENT & Allergy Centers of Texas are pleased to offer our patients a full range of in-house diagnostic hearing evaluations that are tailored to each individuals need.
 We are equipped to test everyone from infants to geriatric patients.

 Ear Wax (Cerumen)